 Rabbi Jacknis is married to our incomparable Rebbitzen, Suri Jacknis, who serves as Director of Educator Networks at The Jewish Education Project.
 She is a progressive leader in the Jewish world, and we are so fortunate to have the two of them as the leaders of our community.

-Together, Suri and Rabbi have three children, a son Noam (married to Candace) and two daughters, Yael and Nava.
+Together, Suri and Rabbi have three children, a son Noam (married to Candace), a daughter Yael, and another daughter Nava (married to Natanel Fuchs).
 Noam and Candace are the proud parents of Rabbi & Suri’s first grandchild Ethan Leo!
-Nava is engaged to Natanel Fuchs and are planning to be married in August 2017.

 Contact: Rabbi Jacknis, (631) 421-3224 x13, mail to: email@example.com